noy233/noy233/README.md

-- My technical expertise includes languages like **Java**, **Go**, and tools such as Git/GitHub, Docker, and Spring.
+- My technical expertise includes languages like **Java**, **Go**, **python**. and tools such as Git/GitHub, Docker,  Spring and pytorch.
 I'm originally learning backend and further exploring the world of **microservices** and **distributed systems**.
 - Currently, I am learning Spring, Spring Boot, and various middleware technologies.
 I have also started my journey with Go by studying "The Go Programming Language" to gain a more comprehensive set of back-end development skills.
 - I am also trying to participate in collaborative project development and seeking to contribute to open-source projects.
-- Looking ahead, I am aiming to secure a back-end internship or job offer, actively contribute to the open-source community, and gain a basic understanding of machine learning.
+- Looking ahead, I am aiming to secure a back-end internship or job offer, actively contribute to the open-source community, and deepen my understanding of machine learning and its applications.
 - When I'm coding, I'm often intimidated by the unknown and feel overwhelmed by large, complex project structures.
 At the same time, however, I enjoy the pleasure of acquiring new knowledge and analyzing problems.
 - Feel free to connect with me, I'd love to collaborate and learn from others!